 And that's just pinnacle 1.

-Cruise amongst the turtles as you swim from pinnacle to pinnacle, each boasting a unique variety of wildlife and stretching from 10m right up to the surface.
-If you forgot to brush your teeth after breakfast, don’t worry – just stop by the 2nd pinnacle and smile for the busy cleaner shrimps and fish.
-They’ve got you covered.
+Cruise among the turtles as you swim from pinnacle to pinnacle, each boasting a unique variety of wildlife and stretching from 10 m right up to the surface.
+If you forgot to brush your teeth after breakfast, don't worry - just stop by the 2nd pinnacle and smile for the busy cleaner shrimps and fish.
+They've got you covered.

 This site is truly diverse and takes on a whole new life at night.